 This large, soft toy is like a rocking horse for kids who aren’t yet able to balance.
 It features multiple textures and noise-making details to build fine-motor and auditory processing skills.
 Crookes says it “aids early-childhood development in three key skill areas: physical, cognitive, and social — all whilst having fun.”
-[Editor’s note: Amazon says this product ships in one to two months.]
+[Editor’s note: This product is currently out of stock.]

 Though kids sit in this play tunnel, rather than sit on it, this is an inexpensive way to incorporate soft play into your home.
 Marvyn Harrison, founder of the Dope Black Dads podcast, has bought at least ten of these as gifts for other families over the years, as it provides “hours of fun.”
 Harrison’s choice of play tunnel is currently unavailable, but we found this similarly-priced alternative.

 We first featured this snuggly otter in our look at the best baby noise machines, according to experts.
 “This is always a real hit with babies,” says Susie Boone, editorial director of MadeForMums.
 “It has all the sleep-aid elements you would expect — cute features, soft music, and the soothing sounds of white noise, heartbeats, womb sounds, and gentle snoring.
 But there is a special feature that makes it stand out: Its illuminated tummy moves up and down with a breathing motion.”
 Each soundtrack plays for 30 minutes, and the sounds, light, and breathing can be isolated to play individually or set to play all together.